atpoulsen/Microstate-EEGlab-toolbox/README.md

 ##Microstate EEGlab toolbox

 Extention for EEGlab, enabling microstate analysis in Matlab.
 Includes full GUI support and ability to run from command window.
-At the moment v1.0 is continously updated and v0.3 is the latest stable version.
+At the moment v1.0 is continously updated, though it should be stable.

+A guide to the toolbox is coming soon.

 Please cite this toolbox as: